paulhammond/gocollectd/README.md

     fmt.Println(packet.ValueCount)     // 3
     fmt.Println(packet.ValueNames())   // { "load1", "load5", "load15" }

-Collectd values are sent as one of the RRD types: `Counter`, `Guage`, `Derive` or `Absolute`.
+Collectd values are sent as one of the RRD types: `Counter`, `Gauge`, `Derive` or `Absolute`.
 This, in turn, means that they are sent as an `int64`, `uint64` or `float64`.
 You have a few options on how to handle this: